top of page

 The principle:

-Leisure does not have to be planned.
+Leisure should not have to be planned.

 It should simply happen.